 - Remove any mask or glasses you’re wearing.
 You’ll be able to wear those later, but for initial setup, it’s best to establish a baseline.

 - Hold your iPhone in vertical orientation about 10 to 20 inches (25 to 50 centimeters) away from your face.

 - Position your head within the onscreen boundary.

 - Rotate your head in a circle.
 This gives Face ID multiple angles for a more complete map.
 If you can’t move your head enough, tap Accessibility Options.
 Otherwise, tap Continue after the scan completes.

 - When prompted, complete a second scan.

 - Tap Done.

 How to use Face ID on an iPhone

-Either way, your phone’s TrueDepth camera (part of the screen notch) needs a good glimpse to recognize you.
+Either way, your phone’s TrueDepth camera needs a good glimpse to recognize you.
 It can operate in little to no ambient light, since it projects an invisible grid, but you should still be within arm’s length.